L'Argent (1928 film): Production

 L'Herbier's original cut of the film, which was shown to the press in December 1928, ran for about 200 minutes.
-During the latter stages of production, his relationship with Jean Sapène, his co-producer, had virtually broken down, and to his dismay he found that at the first public showing in January 1929, the film had been re-edited in places on Sapène's instructions and was now more than 30 minutes shorter.
+During the latter stages of production, his relationship with Jean Sapène, his co-producer, had virtually broken down, and to his dismay he found that at the first public showing in Paris in January 1929, the film had been re-edited in places on Sapène's instructions and was now more than 30 minutes shorter.
 Although L'Herbier took the dispute to arbitration and was subsequently able to restore some of the missing material, on its initial release the film was seen only in the truncated version.
 A reconstructed shot-for-shot screenplay of the original version was published in 1978.